Finnish Ministry of Economic Affairs and Employment Employment Service

 If you become unemployed you should immediately start an official job search:

-The conditions for receiving Basic Unemployment Allowance are that you have been employed for at least 6 months during the two years preceding unemployment, are 17-64 years of age, seeking a full-time job, and registered as a jobseeker.
-The waiting period, during which unemployment benefit is not paid, only begins after your have registered your job search.
+Briefly, conditions for receiving Basic Unemployment Allowance are that you have been employed for at least 6 months during the two years preceding unemployment, are 17-64 years of age, fit for work, seeking a full-time job, and registered as a jobseeker.
+The waiting period, during which unemployment benefit is not paid only begins after your have registered your job search.

 Online banking codes or a personal identity card with a chip are required to access the system.